mleczek/laravel-rest/readme.md

 Thank you for considering contributing!
 If you would like to fix a bug or propose a new feature, you can submit a Pull Request.

-Below have been listed some tasks requiring attention:
+Some tasks requiring attention have been listed below:

 - [ ] Write tests
 - [ ] Resolve context classes using service container
 - [ ] Default sort and filter context
 - [ ] Timestamp sort and filter context
+- [ ] Params validation
 - [x] Pre processing (query)
 - [ ] Post processing (results)
 - [x] Add macro `response()->item($model)`
 - [x] Add macro `response()->collection($models)`
 - [x] Implement `QueryExecutor` and associated `rest()` helper: `rest()->item($query)`
+- [ ] Support for Laravel 5.*
 - [ ] Suppport [Implicit Binding](https://laravel.com/docs/5.3/routing#implicit-binding) ??